ByteMangler/TasmotaVic20/README.md

 PRINT#1,"POWER ON"          send the POWER ON command to Tasmota (should turn the light on) PRINT#1,"COLOR 6"           changes the color to #6. you have a choice of 1..12

-refer to the TASMOTA docs as to what commands you have available and the VIC20 docs for how to tun the basic.
+refer to the TASMOTA docs as to what commands you have available and the VIC20 docs for how to use the basic.
 The STOP key is ctrl-g.

 Alas there is no graphics or sound that the real VIC20 had - a bit hard to map that hardware onto a lightbulb :(